aandroulakas/eve-ng-azure/README.md

 # Basic connectivity test with a simple topology.
 In the directory  `eve-ng-azure/lab` , I have included a simple topology (Basic connectivity test.zip) which can be loaded to EVE-NG with the relevant configuration files.
 The topology is based on Cisco QEMU images.

-> Iterm2 (I am using this as my favorite terminal in macOS) telnet html handler is not working on macOS Catalina & Big Sur.
-Please see the following [article](https://gitlab.com/gnachman/iterm2/-/issues/9365) for resolution.
+> For Iterm2 (my favorite terminal in macOS) , "telnet html handler" is not working on macOS Catalina & Big Sur.
+In order to resolve this issue and be able to Telnet directly to the QEMU images please see the following [article](https://gitlab.com/gnachman/iterm2/-/issues/9365).